Transfer Degree

 Overview

-Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) while exploring psychology, the science of human behavior.
+Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) with an emphasis in Psychology, the science of human behavior, in preparation for transferring to a four-year university.
 Psychology offers opportunities for students interested in counseling and clinical work as career paths, but also offers career pathways focused on studying the relationship between brain and behavior, how people make decisions and solve problems, and how people process information in their environments.

 Sample Career Options